Andrzej Duda: Polish president loyal to ruling right-wing - France 24

 "He's a party man, carrying out its orders," Warsaw-based political analyst Stanislaw Mocek said.

-The surprise veto left the PiS stunned and earned Duda applause from the liberal opposition and the European Union, which has repeatedly expressed concern over the judicial changes.
+The surprise veto left the PiS stunned and earned Duda applause from the liberal opposition and the European Union.

 - Spiritual heir -